 This BLT Chicken Braid is a great lunch or easy dinner idea for busy days.
-Bacon, lettuce, and tomato always gets smiles around our dinner table.
+Bacon, lettuce, and tomato wrapped in a flakey crust with gooey, melted cheese will get smiles from everyone.

 Want to know a secret?
 Can I tell you it without getting smacked or things thrown at my head?
 There was a part of my life when I did not like bacon.